-Chocolate Chip Pancakes – Light, fluffy, homemade pancakes that are loaded with chocolate chips.
-An indulgent breakfast idea that tastes amazing topped with sliced bananas, peanut butter and syrup.
+Light, fluffy, homemade pancakes that are loaded with chocolate chips.
+These chocolate chip pancakes are an indulgent breakfast idea that tastes amazing topped with sliced bananas, peanut butter and syrup.

 I have a big sweet tooth and love to enjoy indulgent breakfasts on the weekends.
 These easy chocolate chip pancakes hit the spot, as well as Belgian waffles, french toast or regular or chocolate crepes.